Hector Sutherland (politician)

 Hector Sutherland (1852 – April 8, 1927) was a farmer and political figure in Manitoba.
 He represented Kildonan from 1896 to 1899 in the Legislative Assembly of Manitoba as a Conservative.

 Background

-Sutherland was born in Kildonan, Manitoba, the son of John Sutherland, and was educated there and at Manitoba College.
+Sutherland was born in Rupert's Land, the son of John Sutherland, and was educated there and at Manitoba College.
 Sutherland served in the Winnipeg Light Infantry during the North-West Rebellion.
 In 1889, he married Henrietta Gunn.
 Sutherland served on the council for Kildonan and was a director of the Kildonan Agricultural Society.

 He died at home in Summerland, British Columbia.